ZecHub/zechub/site/Using_Zcash/Non-Custodial_Exchanges.md

 This approach enhances security and privacy, as users are not reliant on the exchange to hold their assets which also reduces the risk of hacks or mismanagement.
 Transactions on non-custodial exchanges often leverage smart contracts to ensure trustless and transparent trading.

 A key advantage of non-custodial cryptocurrency exchanges lies in the increased control they provide to users over their assets.
-As these exchanges don’t retain the assets, users enjoy complete ownership and authority over their digital currencies.
+As these exchanges do not retain the assets, users enjoy complete ownership and authority over their digital currencies.

 ### **Non Custodial Exchanges Vs Custodial Exchanges**